werpoz/war/README.md

 ### Troubleshooting

 - **`restart required (515)`**: The listener auto-restarts the socket.
 Check logs for `Restart required; recreating socket`.
-- **Device removed / 401**: The session is logged out and `session.removed` is emitted; you must initiate a fresh pairing.
+- **Device removed / 401**: The session is logged out, credentials are purged from `./storage`, and `session.removed` is emitted; you must initiate a fresh pairing.
 - **Max listeners warning**: The listener guards against duplicate bindings; if you still see warnings, verify that `listen()` is not called repeatedly for the same session without awaiting completion.
 - **Auth folder permissions**: Make sure the process can read/write `./storage`.